Consistency conditions for brane tilings: Dimer configurations

-\end{thm} This is essentially a higher genus version of Theorem 5.4 from \cite{MR}, but as ever we dispense with their second consistency condition and the nondegeneracy condition, since we are using the $G_1$-grading and not the torus grading constructed there.
-We will first prove a number of lemmas regarding height functions associated to $i$-cyclic $G_1$-graded $A_F$-modules.\smallbreak An $i$-cyclic $G_1$-graded finite-dimensional $A_F$-module $M$ is equivalent to a finite collection $\Omega_M$ of F-term equivalence classes in $\tilde{F}$ starting at $i_0$, satisfying the condition that if $[u]$ is in $\Omega_M$, then $[u']\in\Omega_M$.
-To such a module we have already associated the height function $H(M)$.
-For $j$ an arbitrary tile of $\tilde{F}$, $H(M)(j)$ is the number of equivalence classes of paths in $\Omega_M$ that end at $j$. \smallbreak Recall the construction of $h(D_1,D_2)$ for two arbitrary asymptotic dimer configurations: we first obtain from the ordered pair $(D_1,D_2)$ a disjoint union of oriented loops, and then to a disjoint union of oriented loops we associate a height function.
+since this set determines and is determined by the height function of $M$. \smallbreak Recall the construction of $h(D_1,D_2)$ for two arbitrary asymptotic dimer configurations: we first obtain from the ordered pair $(D_1,D_2)$ a disjoint union of oriented loops, and then to a disjoint union of oriented loops we associate a height function.
 If all the loops are oriented the same way, this height function, applied to some tile in $\tilde{F}$, just counts the minimum number of loops one must cross to get from the interior of the tile to infinity. \begin{lem} For all $G_1$-graded $i$-cyclic finite-dimensional $A_F$-modules $M$, $H(M)$ is given by disjoint loops. \end{lem} \begin{proof} First note that this is really a local statement.
-If we define $\mathcal{T}_V$ to be the set of tiles containing some vertex $V$ of $\tilde{F}$, then the lemma states that the height function, when restricted to $\mathcal{T}_V$, is either constant, or takes precisely two values $n$ and $n+1$, with a line through $\mathcal{T}_V$ composed of two of the edges of $F$ such that on one side of the line $H(M)$ takes value $n$, and on the other side $H(M)$ takes value $n+1$.
-If this local statement is true everywhere, the global statement of the lemma easily follows.\smallbreak We show that $<_i$ restricts to a total order on $\mathcal{T}_V$ (see Definition (\ref{ordering}) for the definition of $<_i$).
+If we define $\mathcal{T}_V$ to be the set of tiles containing some vertex $V$ of $\tilde{F}$, then the lemma states that the height function, when restricted to $\mathcal{T}_V$, is either constant, or takes precisely two values $n$ and $n+1$, such that there is a broken line through $\mathcal{T}_V$ consisting of two of the edges of $\tilde{F}$ such that on one side of the broken line $H(M)$ takes value $n$, and on the other side $H(M)$ takes value $n+1$.
+If this local statement is true everywhere, the global statement of the lemma easily follows.\smallbreak We show that $<_{i_0}$ restricts to a total order on $\mathcal{T}_V$ (see Definition (\ref{ordering}) for the definition of $<_{i_0}$).
 Let $j$, $k\in\mathcal{T}_V$.
-Let $v_{ij}$ and $v_{ik}$ be minimal paths to the two tiles from $i_0$.
+Let $v_{i_0j}$ and $v_{i_0k}$ be minimal paths to the two tiles from $i_0$.
 There is a minimal path from $j$ to $k$ consisting of arrows going around the vertex $V$, which we denote $v_{jk}$.
 We define $v_{kj}$ similarly.
-Clearly we cannot have that $v_{ij}v_{jk}$ and $v_{ik}v_{kj}$ are both minimal, by antisymmetry of $<_i$.
-So say, without loss of generality, that $v_{ik}v_{kj}\sim v_{ij}\omega_j^t$, for $t\geq 1$.
-We have the further decomposition $v_{ij}\omega_j^t\sim v_{ij}\omega_j^{t-1}v_{jk}v_{kj}$, from which we deduce, by consistency, that $v_{ik}\sim v_{ij}\omega_j^{t-1}v_{jk}$.
-By minimality of $v_{ik}$ we deduce that $t=1$, and that $v_{ij}v_{jk}$ is minimal.
-We deduce that $j<_i k$; thus we have proved that $<_i$ induces a total order on $\mathcal{T}_V$. \smallbreak Next note that if $j<_i k$ then $H(M)(j)\geq H(M)(k)$, since by the assumption $j<_i k$ we have a minimal path $v_{ik}$ with subpath $v_{ij}$ a minimal path to $j$, and and so
+Clearly we cannot have that $v_{i_0j}v_{jk}$ and $v_{i_0k}v_{kj}$ are both minimal, by antisymmetry of $<_{i_0}$.
+So say, without loss of generality, that $v_{i_0k}v_{kj}\sim v_{i_0j}\omega_j^t$, for $t\geq 1$.
+We have the further decomposition $v_{i_0j}\omega_j^t\sim v_{i_0j}\omega_j^{t-1}v_{jk}v_{kj}$, from which we deduce, by consistency, that $v_{i_0k}\sim v_{i_0j}\omega_j^{t-1}v_{jk}$.
+By minimality of $v_{i_0k}$ we deduce that $t=1$, and that $v_{i_0j}v_{jk}$ is minimal.
+We deduce that $j<_{i_0} k$; thus we have proved that $<_{i_0}$ induces a total order on $\mathcal{T}_V$. \smallbreak Next note that if $j<_{i_0} k$ then $H(M)(j)\geq H(M)(k)$, since by the assumption $j<_{i_0} k$ we have a minimal path $v_{i_0k}$ with subpath $v_{i_0j}$ a minimal path to $j$, and and so